Royal Noble Consort Huibin Jang: Life as royal consort

-In 1693, Sukjong's new favorite, a palace maid from the Haeju Choe clan, was officially elevated to a royal concubine of the Sug-won rank.
+In 1693, Sukjong's new favorite, a palace maid from the Haeju Choe clan, was officially elevated to a royal consort of the Sug-won rank.
 Choe Sug-won (later Choe Suk-bin), was an open supporter of Queen Min and encouraged the King to reinstate her to her original position.
 In the meantime, Kim Chun-taek, who was member of the Noron faction, and Han Jung-hyuk from the Soron faction, staged a campaign to reinstate the Deposed Queen.

 In 1694, Jang Ok-jeong lost the favor of the King.
 Sukjong grew disgusted by the greed of the Namin faction and the ever-powerful Jang family.
 He also felt remorse for his temperamental actions during Gisa Hwanguk.
-In the government, the Namin faction's attempt to purge the Seoin on the charge of plotting to reinstate the Deposed Queen backfired.
+In the government, the Namin faction's attempt to purge the Seoin on the charge of plotting to reinstate the deposed Queen backfired.